Charles II of England: Navy

 Charles had a great interest in naval affairs.
 (Note: The navy of the time consumed about a third of England's tax revenue in peacetime.
 That rose to about 50% in time of war.
 The dockyards were the biggest industrial complexes in the country.)
 He regularly attended meetings of the Admiralty Board and was the most frequent participant between January 1674 and April 1679.
-Samuel Pepys described the management of the navy, between 1673 and 1679, as being "wholly performed by the immediate direction of" the king, with the advice of the Duke of York.
-The decisions made by the king alone and those made by the Admiralty Board can be differentiated in Pepys's minutes by his terminology.
-This makes clear that decision-making on the deployment of warships and the appointment of their commissioned officers was almost exclusively carried out by Charles.
-Surviving Royal records on the navy contain sailing orders and instructions which are not recorded in the Admiralty minutes, confirming this conclusion.
+Samuel Pepys described the management of the navy, between 1673 and 1679, as being "wholly performed by the immediate direction of" the king, with the advice of the Duke of York (the future James II).
+Decisions made by the king alone and those made by the Admiralty Board can be differentiated in Pepys's minutes by his terminology.
+This makes clear that decisions on deployment of warships and on appointment of their commissioned officers were almost exclusively made by Charles.
+Surviving Royal records on the navy contain sailing orders and instructions not recorded in the Admiralty minutes, confirming this conclusion.